Eclipse Ambassadors Prepare Communities Off the Paths

 - Create connections with NASA scientists through offices hours and networking opportunities

 - All partners receive a one year membership to the Astronomical Society of the Pacific

-- Apply for an opportunity to travel to the central paths of each eclipse for an official NASA event (limited spots available)
+- Apply for an opportunity to travel to the central path of totality for an official NASA event (limited spots available)